EngineHub/CommandHelper/README.md

     mvn clean package install

 Maven will automatically download dependencies for you.
 Note: For that to work, be sure to add Maven to your "PATH".
+If you get a message about tests failing, try running:

+	mvn -Pprovisional-build clean package install

 Contributing
 ------------